yextconsulting/solution-pages-starter-consulting-sbx/README.md

 Example: `yext resources apply solution-pages-starter-consulting/default/resources/km/entity` or `yext resources apply solution-pages-starter-consulting/default/resources/km/entity/search-page.json`

 ### **km/folder**
-By applying this folder, you are creating the Test Entities folder in the account
+By applying this folder, you are creating a "Test Entities" folder in the account.

 ### **km/entity-type**
 This folder contains the CaC files for the custom entity types for City, Region, Root, Search Page, Site.
 By applying templates in this folder you are creating these custom entity types.